 We make development responsible and develop responsibility.

-- Long term business success includes responsible management of natural resources, which we consider the foundation of life for upcoming generations.
-This is how we ensure our capacity to act as a business and strengthen our position.
+For us, long-term business success involves the responsible use of natural resources, which we regard as the basis of life for future generations.
+In this way we support the transformation process towards sustainability, secure our entrepreneurial capacity to act and strengthen our position.

 We contribute to achieving the Sustainable Development Goals.